Standard Gradient

 - Prior coordination with ATC

-- Following the specific VCOA procedure for that airport
+- Follow the specific VCOA procedure for that airport

-For aircraft that can't meet a required gradient, procedures publish alternate ceiling/visibility minimums.
-These allow visual obstacle avoidance instead of climb gradient compliance:
+For aircraft that can't meet a required gradient, procedures publish alternate ceiling/visibility minimums that allow visual obstacle avoidance:

 - Ceiling: Usually 100 ft above the controlling obstacle